ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ ARCore1.0InsideOutTrackingSkyRoom.apk complex scene with some objects to interact with.
 Use the touchpad on the headset or the trigger button on your GearVR hand controller to fly through the room.
 The GearVR hand controller transforms into a wooden bat and allows you to interact with the objects in the room.
 Due to the additional objects, textures and physics this app runs not as smoothly on the S7.
 I will work on it to enhance the performance in the near future.

 ++ HelloARCore.apk	small app which visualises the scanning process of the ARCore app.
 Doesn't need to be signed because it does not run on the GearVR.
-ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and higly textured vertical plaines (posters/bookshelf).
+ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).

 You have four options to get positional tracking to run on your phone.
 I listed them in order of ease of use.